-I wanted to see the arms and armor collection, which was in another museum.
-Entrance to the museum included the Ephesus Museum and the museum of musical instruments.
+My next stop was the arms and armor collection, which was in yet another museum.
+Entrance to this museum included the Ephesus Museum and the Museum of Musical Instruments.
 I wasn’t especially excited about these two, but thought it was worth taking a look.

 From there I stopped in the museum of musical instruments.
 I fully intended to be underwhelmed.
 I expected to look at instrument after instrument thinking “yup, never seen that before ….
 Wish I could hear it.”
 As it turns out we had use of a free audio guide, and for many instruments we could in fact hear recordings of them playing music.
 It was enchanting, walking through the old palace, center of so much elegance, and hearing the music of the era.
 This was singular moment, when time splits open and you are whisked away to another age.
 There is a mystic nature to music that is highly evocative of certain times and places for me, and this was such an instance.
 I could suddenly envision Vienna at its peak, musicians experimenting with new instruments, forms, and sounds, throwing innumerable sonorous ideas at the wall hoping one would stick.
 The music restored, ever so briefly, life to the palace, and the result was overwhelming.